 After you reach the “donut hole,” you’ll pay more of your drug costs out-of-pocket.
 You may be responsible for 15% of your plan’s cost for brand-name prescription drugs and 44% for generic drugs.

 The Coverage Gap Doesn’t Affect Everyone

 Some Medicare recipients may not experience the coverage gap.
-Healthier individuals or people who purchase generic drugs may not spend up to $3,750 on prescription drugs, while others may have Extra Help.
+Healthier individuals or people who purchase generic drugs may not spend up to $4,020 on prescription drugs, while others may have Extra Help.
 Extra Help is a specialized federal program that helps people living on a limited income.

 How To Leave The Coverage Gap

 What you pay in out-of-pocket costs will help you eventually exit the coverage gap.
 While you’re in the “donut hole,” Medicare has a predetermined limit to what you pay from your own wallet.
-Medicare not only notes what you’re paying for prescription drugs but also counts your yearly deductible, your co-insurance and your co-payments toward this out-of-pocket limit.
+Medicare not only notes what you’re paying for prescription drugs but also considers your yearly deductible, your co-insurance and your co-payments toward this out-of-pocket limit.

 Open Enrollment Has Started

-© 2017, Charles Montgomery.
+© 2017 – 2019, Charles Montgomery.
 All rights reserved.